Sudoblark/Doggify-Firefox/readme.md

 - Change your preference for what breed of doggo is displayed via an addon settings menu
 - Right click an image and doggify it

-You can turn off the automatic replacment of images in the extension's settings menu.
+You can turn off the automatic replacement of images in the extension's settings menu.

 Check it out [here](https://addons.mozilla.org/en-GB/firefox/addon/doggify/) on Firefox!